2021 Ford F-150 hybrid hits a new high for torque, if not mpg

 Those who depend on their trucks daily for work and those who select their trucks for what they might enable a few times a year likely share a common belief that torque matters.

 To that point, the 2021 Ford F-150 hybrid due soon at dealerships should have more than enough twist to satisfy expectations.
-The model, badged PowerBoost, will make 430 horsepower and 570 lb-ft of torque, Ford revealed Tuesday—the highest power and torque ratings of any other powertrain available in the new F-150, and according to the automaker the most torque ever in the F-150.
+The model, badged PowerBoost, will make 430 horsepower and 570 lb-ft of torque, Ford revealed Tuesday—the highest power and torque ratings of any powertrain available in the new F-150, and according to the automaker the most torque ever in the F-150.

 2021 Ford F-150 PowerBoost hybrid